Suha-AlHumaid/master-piece-project/README.md

 * User can sign up with Google.
 * User sign in with [ email, password ]
 * User can reset his password.
+* There is two type of events:
+  * **Private Event.** Event creator send a ticket dirctiry to guest email.
+  *  **Public Event.** Guest will pay for get a ticket.
+Event creator determin number of ticket he will sell and the cost.
 * User can create his event page by filling this informaion:
   * Title
   * Short discription